 |ˈmʌðəˈzɪlə| noun informal

 Via Urban Dictionary: Like Bridezilla, Momzilla is highly controlling of the wedding – everything must be perfect for her child’s day.
 The excuse for being controlling and overbearing is usually that Momzilla has paid for a large amount of the wedding.
-Common conflicts include last-minute changes to wedding plans, guest list/bridal party members who she does not like, and/or being opinionated and controlling about everything in her path.
+Common conflicts include last-minute changes to wedding plans, guest list/wedding party members who she does not like, and/or being opinionated and controlling about everything in her path.

 Why does a Mother become Mom-zilla?